Subham1100/Cognex/docs/classes.md

 ### `Cognex(WalPath wal_path, SnapshotPath snapshot_path, ValueLogPath value_log_path)`

 Initializes the database with persistence paths.
+Internally, these are passed to `StorageEngine`.

 **Parameters**